 North Star provides a variety of ways for students to socialize while at school, in the computer labs, during open house, at class parties, during LiveLessons where the students and teachers learn together in an online classroom, and on field trips that include entire families, to name a few.

 5. Am I able to participate in activities at my zone school?
-(High School) (Contact your zone school for their policies during the Covid-19)Yes, you can take courses and be concurrently enrolled as well as participate in athletics, extra-curricular activities such as clubs, dances and other events.
+(High School) (North Star students will not be allowed to attend special classes at their zoned school due to Covid-19)Yes, you can take courses and be concurrently enrolled as well as participate in athletics, extra-curricular activities such as clubs, dances and other events.

 6. How many hours a day does a typical online student spend on their schoolwork